SamPlaysKeys/Powershell-Onboarder/README.md

  When in use, this is compiled into an EXE, I use Visual Studio to edit the manifest file, forcing it to search for an administrator credential.

-"Chris Onboarder" is an additional onboard my coworker built and gave me permission to use.
-It is a simplified onboarder that runs in CMD, though it does not have the speed or versitility of "Sam's Onboarder".
-That being said, you can comment out the initial windows form, and call only the onboard you want when you compile.